 Jan 2 – Green Bay, WI (Resch Center) 4:00 PM & 8:00 PM

 Jan 3 – Reading, PA (Santander Arena) 3:30 PM & 8:00 PM

 Jan 3 – Madison, WI (Alliant Energy Center) 3:00 PM & 8:00 PM

 Jan 4 – Hartford, CT (XL Center) 3:00 PM & 7:30 PM

 Jan 4 – Moline, IL (iWireless Center) 3:00 PM & 7:30 PM

-While there were a lot of fast paced Christmas rock songs, there were also plenty of slower songs which the kids didn’t seem to care for as much.
+While there were a lot of fast-paced Christmas rock songs, there were also plenty of slower songs that the kids didn’t seem to care for as much.
 We all loved “The Christmas Attic” and were glad to see a new TSO show!
 We would definitely go see this one again.

 - Visit Trans-Siberian.com for the latest TSO info and tour details